-This date has been kind to goaltenders over the years and one of the greatest netminders of all-time enjoyed a pair of milestones on it.
-On April 19, 2002, Martin Brodeur became just the second goaltender in NHL history to make 100 consecutive playoff starts for one team.
-He accomplished this feat by making the start against the Carolina Hurricanes in Game 2 of the Eastern Conference Quarterfinals.
-Unfortunately, for Brodeur, the New Jersey Devils lose 2-1.
+This date has been kind to goaltenders over the years, and one of the greatest netminders of all time enjoyed a pair of milestones on it.
+On April 19, 2002, Brodeur became just the second goaltender in NHL history to make 100 consecutive playoff starts for one team.
+He accomplished this feat by starting against the Carolina Hurricanes in Game 2 of the Eastern Conference Quarterfinals.
+Unfortunately for Brodeur, the New Jersey Devils lose 2-1.

 A decade later, Brodeur made 26 saves in a 4-0 win over the Florida Panthers in Game 4 of the Eastern Conference Quarterfinals.
 It was the 24th and final postseason shutout of his brilliant career as he broke the tie between himself at Patrick Roy for the most in Stanley Cup playoff history.
 His record will likely stand for some time as the closest active goaltender is Marc-Andre Fleury of the Vegas Golden Knights, who has 15 playoff shutouts.

 Speaking of postseason shutouts, this date has seen quite a few throughout the decades.
 On April 19, 1945, rookie goaltender Harry Lumley got his first career playoff shutout as the Detroit Red Wings beat the Toronto Maple Leafs 2-0 in Game 5 of the Stanley Cup Final.
 The Hall of Famer went on to have seven postseason shutouts in his career, including three during the Red Wings’ run to the 1950 Stanley Cup.